Christianity in Xinjiang: Work with women

-Violence against missionaries
+Persecution

 Mullahs directed violence against the missionaries from Sweden since 1894 and it was only due to action taken by Chinese officials that a Uyghur Muslim apostate who became a Christian named Omar was saved from execution at the hands of mullahs.
 In 1899, the headquarters of the Swedish missionaries was violently obliterated by a mass of rioters.
 This anti-Christian riot was incited by the landlord of the property who argued with his Swedish renters.
 The Swedish missionaries welfare was one of the concerns by the British during the Xinhai Revolution.
 The residences of the Swedish missionaries were attacked by mobs and violent outbreaks resulted in a garden becoming their home since nobody would rent to them.

 An anti-Christian mob broke out among the Muslims in Kashgar against the Swedish missionaries in 1923.
 Violence and tensions brewed by Muslims who were stirred by Muslim apostates becoming Christian due to the Swedes in Ramadan of 1923.
 Orders to stop rioting were given to the Muslim Qazis and merchants by the Chinese Tao Tai after British diplomats contacted him.

 The Bughras applied Shari'a while ejecting the Khotan-based Swedish missionaries.
 They demanded the withdrawal of the Swedish missionaries while enacting Shariah on March 16, 1933.
-In the name of Islam, the Uyghur leader Amir Abdullah Bughra of the First East Turkestan Republic violently physically assaulted the Yarkand-based Swedish missionaries and would have executed them, except they were only banished due to the British Aqsaqal's intercession in their favor.
-There were beheadings and executions of Muslims who had converted to Christianity at the hands of the Amir's followers.

 Other governments

 Werner Otto von Hentig during the Niedermayer–Hentig Expedition was assisted by a tip off from a Swedish missionary.
 Along with British diplomats, the Kashgar-based missionaries from Sweden were prominent among European expatriates in the area.
 Eleanor Holgate Lattimore met the Swedish missionaries and British diplomats in Kashgar.

 The Swedish Mission Society ran a printing operation.
 Life of East Turkestan was the state run media of the rebel First East Turkestan Republic in the Kumul Rebellion.
-The Bughra lead government used the Swedish Mission Press to print and distribute the media.
+The Sabit Damolla lead government used the Swedish Mission Press to print and distribute the media.